-With a full training cycle complete and your adrenaline pumping it is easy to go hard in the first few miles, feeling ready to take down your goal time in record fashion.
-Fast forward a few miles and that initial burst of energy has worn off, not only are you no longer on pace you’re starting to slow down and you can feel that goal slipping.
+With a full training cycle complete and your adrenaline pumping, it is easy to go hard in the first few miles.
+You’re feeling ready to take down your goal time in record fashion.
+Fast forward a few miles and that initial burst of energy has worn off.
+Not only are you no longer on pace, you’re starting to slow down and you can feel that goal slipping.
 You get discouraged and the negative mental talk starts to sink in.
 A few miles of this and by the time you hit the ten mile mark, you’ve all but given up.
 You’ll finish, but you won’t be anywhere near where you wanted to be.

 Incorporate Race Pace Runs into your Training

 Running at your goal race pace (the pace at which you need to run to reach your goal) is important to learning proper pacing.
 If you’re looking to run a 1:45 half marathon then your “goal race pace” would be 8:00 min/mile.
 You can incorporate race pace miles into your weekly long runs.
-For example if you training plan calls for a 10 mile run.
-Warm up with three miles at your easy run pace, then run four miles at goal race pace and finish off your run with three more easy miles.
+For example, if your training plan calls for a 10 mile run, warm up with three miles at your easy run pace.
+Then run four miles at goal race pace.
+And finally, finish off your run with three more easy miles.
 You can also “tune up” on race week with 3 miles at race pace (one mile warm up and cool down) four to five days before your race.

 Unless you have done extensive training at your goal race pace, then you really need to start conservatively in the first few miles.
 It can be hard to start slow, especially when you’re coming off your taper and have all the adrenaline and excitement of race day tempting you to let your legs go.
 But going a little slower at the start can make a huge difference with how you feel in the final miles of your race.